calvinpelletier/ai/README.md

 ### Dataset

 `ai.data.Dataset` (and its subclasses) is a representation of a dataset that can be held in memory all at once.
 Calling the `iterator` method launches one or more data workers (which begin loading/generating and preprocessing data) and returns a `DataIterator`.
-Iterating over the `DataIterator` fetches batches of data from the worker(s), transfers them to the appropriate device, a runs postprocessing.
+Iterating over the `DataIterator` fetches batches of data from the worker(s), transfers them to the appropriate device, and runs postprocessing.

 MNIST example: